 Of course, there will be times when you’re on the go and need a healthy pre-made option for your little one.
 And in those cases, I’d recommend buying one of the pouches on my list of the healthiest baby food pouches.

-Here is my recipe for pea puree – simple, easy and a great source of nutrients for your baby!
+Here is my recipe for pea puree baby food – simple, easy and a great source of nutrients for your baby!

 Baby Food Peas: Pea Puree

 - 2 bags organic frozen peas usually about 2 lbs

 - 8 oz water